codedeliveryservice/Reckless/README.md

 [reckless-networks]: https://github.com/codedeliveryservice/RecklessNetworks

-#### Troubleshooting
+> [!WARNING]

-If you're getting a `cannot transmute between types of different sizes` error, it's due to a mismatch between the model and the engine's architecture.
+> If you're getting a `cannot transmute between types of different sizes` error, it's due to a mismatch between
+> the model and the engine's architecture.
 In this case, update the source code and fetch the latest model.

 ### Usage